September 2022: 3,200-mile RV Trip

 Owens Valley, California and surrounding areas.

-We arrived in Owens Valley a couple of days before my workshop kicked off via a route from Nevada (Hwy’s 95 & 266) and into California on (Hwy 168) crossing over the White Mountain down to Big Pine and up to Bishop.
-I have to say that the steep 8% grade traveling down in the Motorhome, towing our car, was an experience in unto itself, having to stop twice to let the 1900-degree F brakes cool off!
+We arrived in Owens Valley a couple of days before my workshop kicked off via a route in Nevada Hwy’s 95 & 266, and into California on Hwy 168, crossing over the White Mountains, down to Big Pine, then up to Bishop.
+I have to say that driving down the steep, 8% grade in the Motorhome, towing our car, was an experience in unto itself, having to stop twice to let the 1900-degree F brakes cool off!
 But oh boy, what a spectacular drive descending down to Big Pine!

-The City of Owens Valley is very quaint with great restaurants and places to see.
-The surrounding towns such as Big Pine, Mammoth and Mono Lakes are amazing.
-After setting up camp in a beautiful RV park on the north end of town, Gail, Bella & I ventured out the first two days to enjoy the landscape, exploring downtown Owens Valley, Big Pine Creek Campground, Mammoth Lake, Convict Lake, and Mono Lake.
+The City of Owens Valley is very quaint, with great restaurants and places to see.
+The surrounding towns such as Big Pine, Mammoth and Mono Lakes, are amazing.
+After setting up camp in a beautiful RV park on the north end of town, Gail, Bella & I ventured out the first two days to enjoy the landscape, exploring downtown Owens Valley and their restaurants, Big Pine, Big Pine Creek Campground, Mammoth Lake, Convict Lake, and Mono Lake.

 Ownes River Sunrise

-This workshop led by Hudson Henry, Rick LePage, CJ Guinn & David Archer and the 11 other crew was fantastic.
-Meeting new people from all walks of life with similar interests is a joy since we spend a lot of time together, from dark-30 in the mornings to way beyond dark-30 at night shooting dawn/blue-hour sunrise to dusk/golden hour sunsets, Milky Way, scouting for new places to photograph, and everything in-between!
+This workshop based in Bishop, California was led by Pro’s, Hudson Henry, Rick LePage, CJ Guinn & David Archer, included 11 other participants was fantastic.
+Meeting new people from all walks of life, with similar interests, is a joy as we spend a lot of time together, from dark-30 in the mornings to way beyond dark-30 at night shooting dawn/blue-hour sunrise to dusk/golden hour sunsets, Milky Way, scouting for new places to photograph, and everything in-between!

 A roadside turnout photo opportunity on Hwy 395 between Convict Lake and Bishop.